 Prayer: Strengthen the bonds of partnership by regularly praying for one another.

 Presence: Bless each other by connecting members of existing congregations with the new and renewing ministries.

-Presents.
-Share God’s gift of financial resources to support and strengthen your partner congregation’s ministry as well as your own.
+Presents: Share God’s gift of financial resources to support and strengthen the ministry of new and renewing congregations as well as the ministry of the existing congregation.

 Local mission partnership is the lifeblood of new and renewing congregations in the Saint Paul Area Synod.
 Centered around the principles of prayer, presence, and presents, we recognize that new mission starts and redevelopment efforts could not happen without these principles.
 However, local mission partnership goes beyond that.
 It means support, love, and willingness to learn together and share each other's experiences.
 In partnership, the established congregation grows from being part of something new just as much as the new congregation grows in its own life.

 Local mission partnership provides ways for your congregation to be "hands on" with the mission and accompany new and renewing congregations of the ELCA as they carry out God's mission in their communities.
 Wherever new ELCA ministries are started in the Saint Paul Area Synod, you are there through your partnership.